Dipankar-source/Dipankar-source/README.md

 ---

 ## 🚀 About Me
-MERN-focused developer building real-world applications with strong interest in AI-driven solutions.
+A passionate **MERN Stack Developer** dedicated to building clean, efficient,
+and scalable applications that solve real-world problems.

+I enjoy working with modern technologies, exploring AI-powered solutions,
+and creating platforms that help students and developers grow.

-Currently working on **CareerNexus**, an AI-powered student & career platform.
+I'm currently developing **CareerNexus**, an AI-integrated student & career platform
+designed to simplify learning, networking, and academic growth.

+I love experimenting, learning continuously, and turning ideas into impactful projects.

 ---